Siyuan-Gao/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead

 1. Describe the biggest difference between `.forEach` & `.map`.
+  .forEach can mutate the original aray, .map will return a new array of the same size like a clone.

 2. What is the difference between a function and a method?

+    A function returns a value, it's called by name.
+    A method is like sub category of function and it means that it’s a function that exists on an object.

 3. What is closure?
+   closure lets us to keep track of a variable while keeping it private. protect our code within from altering.

 4. Describe the four rules of the 'this' keyword.

+1, use ‘this’ out in global world , it refers to window.

+2,when we call a method, ‘this’ will reference whatever comes before the dot.

+3,we create a constructor that we can just use ‘this’  because ‘this’ will not be bound.

+4,we can use the method ‘call’ and we can bind ‘this’ to something else.

 5. Why do we need super() in an extended class?